 Men with this condition have a typical male chromosome pattern (46,XY) and are born with male external genitalia.
 Some men with this condition have decreased sex drive, abnormal sperm production, or testes that are small or undescended (cryptorchidism).

 There are other features associated with aromatase deficiency that can affect both males and females.
 Affected individuals are abnormally tall because of excessive growth of long bones in the arms and legs.
-The abnormal bone growth results in slowed mineralization of bones (delayed bone age) and thinning of the bones (%%PX0000U8osteoporosis%%), which can lead to bone fractures with little trauma.
-Males and females with aromatase deficiency can have abnormally high blood sugar (hyperglycemia) because the body does not respond correctly to the hormone insulin.
-In addition, they can have excessive weight gain and a fatty liver.
+The abnormal bone growth results in slowed mineralization of bones (delayed bone age) and thinning of the bones (osteoporosis), which can lead to bone fractures with little trauma.
+In affected individuals, the body does not respond correctly to the hormone insulin, so people with aromatase deficiency can have abnormally high blood sugar (glucose), a condition known as hyperglycemia.
+In addition, people with armoatase deficiency can have excessive weight gain and a fatty liver.

 Women who are pregnant with fetuses that have aromatase deficiency often experience mild symptoms of the disorder even though they themselves do not have the disorder.
 These women may develop hirsutism, acne, an enlarged clitoris (clitoromegaly), and a deep voice.
 These features can appear as early as 12 weeks of pregnancy and go away soon after delivery.

 The prevalence of aromatase deficiency is unknown; approximately 20 cases have been described in the medical literature.